-- Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the storm - Priority for the elderly (65 years old and above) - To be eligible for reconstruction in place, property must not be located in a floodway, floodplain, or areas vulnerable to landslide.
-Applicants located in high-risk areas will be eligible for relocation. - Note: Homeowners who receive assistance through the Home Resilience program are not precluded from assistance through the Repair, Relocation, or Reconstruction program.
+- Must qualify as low or moderate income (below 80% Area Median Family Income) or under the Federal Poverty Level113 - Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the storm - Priority for the elderly (65 years old and above) - To be eligible for reconstruction in place, property must not be located in a floodway, floodplain, or areas vulnerable to landslide.
+114 Applicants located in high-risk areas will be eligible for relocation. - Note: Homeowners who receive assistance through the Home Resilience program are not precluded from assistance through the Repair, Relocation, or Reconstruction program.
 Homeowners meeting eligibility requirements for both programs may receive assistance through both programs, deducting assistance for any duplication of benefit.

 The Housing Reconstruction Program provides funding to homeowners to repair damaged homes or rebuild substantially damaged homes in place in non-hazard areas.
 Reconstruction activity returns otherwise displaced families to their homes in their same community.
-Homes become eligible for reconstruction when the property estimated cost of repair exceeds 50% of the current value - as confirmed through program inspection, or a feasibility inspection determines that reconstruction is required.
+Homes become eligible for reconstruction when the property estimated cost of repair exceeds \$48,000 or 50% of the current value115 - as confirmed through program inspection, or a feasibility inspection determines that reconstruction is required.
 Homes meeting this damage threshold will be reconstructed to include resilient measures in structural materials.
 Homes that may not be rebuilt in place due to legal, engineering or environmental constraints (permitting, extraordinary site conditions, etc.) will not be reconstructed and the homeowner will be provided relocation options.